flash4242/Promptable-Counterfactual-GAN/README.md

 docker build -t your_image_name .
 ```

-Start the container with the following command (standing in the directory, where the abovementioned files are):
+Start the container with the following command (standing in the directory, where the abovementioned files are).
+Make sure to mount the directory under which MNIST dataset is available when you try to run the MNIST codes.
 ```
-docker run -it --rm --gpus=all -v $(pwd):/home/yourUser your_image_name
+docker run -it --rm --gpus=all -v $(pwd):/home/yourUser -v /mnt/:/mnt/ your_image_name
 ```

 Inside the container, in bash, add execution rights to the file you want to run: